 Lake Huron, the Spanish River and the North Channel are well known for big Channel Cats and Brown Bull Heads.
 Generally they are more active at dusk or at night.
 Guests, while night fishing for Walleyes, catch them without even fishing for them.

 Ontario Catfish are an untapped resource.
 Residents almost never fish for them.
 They are availible in great numbers and taste fantastic.
 Some people say Catfish taste better then Walleye.
-There is no limit for catfish so it's a great way to bring lots of fish home for the big fish fry.
+You are allowed to keep 6 with a sports license and 3 with a conservation license so it's a great way to add to the amount of fish you bring home for the big fish fry.

 Catfish are easy to catch and give up a good fight.
 Just have a hook, slip-sinker and a worm and leave it on the bottom.
 The bigger Catfish are usually found in deep pools behind dams or at the mouth of rivers in conditions just like the mouth of the Spanish River.

 Many guests catch Burbot while fishing deep near the bottom or fishing at night when they come in shallow.
 Guests that fish for Catfish seem to run into them the most.
 They can get up to 40" long and many people say they taste just like Walleye.

 Our guests that fish for Catfish and Burbot sometimes get lucky and catch a Sturgeon.
 Their population grows each year but they are still rare.
 They have to be released right away.

 Sturgeon are living dinosaurs.
 So far the oldest fossils found are from the Middle Jurassic period about 174,000,000 years ago.
 To catch one is a catch of a lifetime with bragging rights your friends can't beat.
 Right now Sturgeon are a protected species so you can't purposely fish for them but from time to time guests do catch them while fishing for Catfish and Burbot (also called a Ling).
 If you do catch one it has to be released right away.